Release Program Title: EntityScript™

 A C.ORE™ operator can collect information from many public or private sources in any format they would like.
-Once it's collected, if the information is extensible and previously defined through a New Entity File (or .entity file), it can be stored according to that format and made re-discoverable to your system.
-If there is no previous definition, a new definition can be implemented and enforced by the underlying code by creating a new .entity file and relationship code.
-This means that you'll easily be able to utilize a variety of meta-structures that you define that will help you with future information recall.
-This information recall can also be implemented by various predefined data-points made available by the program.
-The goal is to be able to reuse these data points as blueprints for future processing as much as possible.
-Ideally, nothing on a HOST machine would ever be able to not be instantly recalled, mapped, edited, or removed.
-That goes for packages, scripts, components, templates, etc. The only thing that should ever need to exist is the underlying kernel code and the program itself which is entirely open source.
-So, using EntityScript™ will require making those two environments as separate as possible.
-A good way to do that is by starting with a fresh distribution installation of your choice operating system.
+Once it's collected, if the information is extensible through an EntityScript™ template or previously through a compliant structure such as JSON, CSV, or XML - a New Entity File (or .entity file) can be generated.
+Once this file is generated future data is stored accordingly.
+This format makes the file and the data in the file re-discoverable to your system (and you) later.
+If there is no previous definition, a new definition can be implemented and enforced by the underlying code by creating a new .entity file manually and testing the data-relationship integrity of the template yourself.
+This means that you'll easily be able to utilize a variety of meta-structures that you define for any task that you wish to accomplish.
+This type of information recall also can be implemented by various predefined data-points made available by the program and community.

 Information sources include media and static content from a variety of legacy and modern file formats.
-These formats are made up of structures holding an exact type.
-Even structures that are anti-patterns of various kinds can also be made to be discoverable as well.
-With C.ORE™ you're able to replace the need for any third party or closed source tools to get these interface options available.
-To make the data summary/recall processes complete, you can use EntityScript™.
+These formats are made up of structures holding containers such as a file system of an exact type.
+Even structures that are anti-patterns of various kinds through encryption can be made to be discoverable as well.
+With C.ORE™ you're able to replace the need for any third party or closed source tools to get these interface options available on your machine - EntityScript™ templates and layering them together will activate that data.
+To make the data summary/recall processes complete, you can use EntityScript™ discovery using core_gather.
 This originally was known internally as the IPDVC™ (Internal Processing and Deployment, Vetting-system, and Creator).
-The aim in using the software was to get various data types to conform to a access control schema chosen by the operator.
-This ends up being enforced by lower-level kernel code within your machine and the program itself.
+The aim was to allow software to gather various data-types to conform to an origin point access-control schema for any discovered data-structure.
+This ends up being enforced by lower-level kernel code when it's processed within your machine, but while it's in discovery mode, it sits inside a virtual container of the program itself.
 This process unfolds with a similar tag based approach and can be extended with EntityScript™.
-This enables internal tracking and policy-based enforcement on the system.
-You're able to take these past information types as inputs from various structures (currently there are 104 finalized) and restructure them into a variety of both trackable and loosely defined (yet exact in methodology/form) recall structures.
+Extending EntityScript™ enables internal tracking and policy-based enforcement of various methodologies on the system.
+You're able to take past information types as inputs from various structures (currently there are 218 finalized) and restructure them into a variety of both trackable and loosely defined (yet exact in methodology/form) recall structures.

 Some closing introduction thoughts:

-A schema makes it available as a category.
-The information can be recalled according to various methods, either ad-hoc or strictly tracked by your machine through logging.
-Further, for important user-space methods and security enforcement, an entire alert tagging and tracking system also exists within the program to help with future event tracing that can be used by EntityScript™.
-In summary, EntityScript™ helps you with user-space auditing and key system functionality.
+A schema makes it available as a category and a category makes it disverable.
+The information made available by a category can be recalled later according to various methods, either ad-hoc or strictly tracked by your machine through logging and profiling the related usage.
+Further, for important user-space methods and security enforcement, an entire alert tagging and tracking system also exists within the program to help with future event tracing that can be used by EntityScript™ to generate reports.

 Lastly, the resulting .entity/.ds format simply called "EntityScript to Data Sheet" can be stored, customized, and accessed at a later time too according to a set of structured yet flexible storage of last resort methods.
 These methods can be published without revealing format-specific information using various templating techniques provided by the program.